What Food Should You Bring to Burning Man

 If you’re going to Burning Man, here’s a list of what I think are some basic essentials:

-- Weight loss protein cans (you find them at places like Target and they are usually chocolate, vanilla or strawberry).
+- weight loss protein canned drinks are a great way to get some calories.Yyou find them at places like Target and they are usually chocolate, vanilla or strawberry.
 While they don’t taste that great, after spending time in the dessert riding a bike all day, they are divine.
+TIP: those cans are usually hard so they take up a lot of room in your trash.

-- Chopped fruit in those tiny plastic containers (they stay fresh and you can easily smash the plastic so they won’t take up room in your trash bag).
+- chopped fruit in those tiny plastic containers (they stay fresh and you can easily smash the plastic so they won’t take up room in your trash bag).
+TIP: When you’re done with the containers, squash them with your show to flatten them as much as possible (like the water) so you don’t take up a lot of room in your trash.
+Get the hint?)

-- coconut water (this one I’m trying this year) Coconut water is great for dehydration.
+- coconut water.
+Coconut water is great for dehydration.

 - fruit strips (nice snack that will fit in your bag)